kubeovn/docs/docs/guide/vpc.en.md

 ```

 - `enable-vpc-dns`: (optional) `true` to enable the feature, `false` to disable the feature.
 Default `true`.
 - `coredns-image`: (optional): DNS deployment image.
-Default is the cluster coredns deployment version.
+Default is the cluster CoreDNS deployment version.
 - `coredns-template`: (optional): URL of the DNS deployment template.
 Default: `yamls/coredns-template.yaml` in the current version repository.
-- `coredns-vip`: VIP providing LB service for coredns.
+- `coredns-vip`: VIP providing LB service for CoreDNS.
 - `nad-name`: Name of the configured `network-attachment-definitions` resource.
 - `nad-provider`: Name of the used provider.
-- `k8s-service-host`: (optional) IP used by coredns to access the k8s apiserver service.
+- `k8s-service-host`: (optional) IP used by CoreDNS to access the k8s apiserver service.
-- `k8s-service-port`: (optional) Port used by coredns to access the k8s apiserver service.
+- `k8s-service-port`: (optional) Port used by CoreDNS to access the k8s apiserver service.

 ### Deploying VPC-DNS Dependent Resources